Starship test flight splashes down in Indian Ocean after successful launch from Texas

-The grand finale of this week’s four launches will culminate on Tuesday evening with another exciting test flight of Starship and the Super Heavy booster from SpaceX’s Starbase launch site in South Texas.
+The grand finale of the week’s launches culminated on Tuesday evening with another exciting test flight of Starship and the Super Heavy booster from SpaceX’s Starbase launch site in South Texas.

-KENNEDY SPACE CENTER, Fla.
-SpaceX is halfway to a spaceflight quadruple threat this week, as the company plans launches across four launch pads in three states, including another test flight of the Starship spaceship.
+KENNEDY SPACE CENTER, Fla. – SpaceX, a private space exploration company owned by billionaire Elon Musk, had a busy several days, with four launches across three states, including another test flight of the Starship spaceship.

 It's not uncommon to see two SpaceX rockets stacked in Florida, at launchpads on Cape Canaveral Space Force Station and Kennedy Space Center property.
 However, four rockets preparing for or recently launching from all of its facilities across Florida, Texas and California is rare even for the company with more than 400 launches and counting, but it's likely to be an increasing occurrence.